excid3/rails/guides/source/getting_started.md

 `_path` returns a relative path which the browser understands is for the current domain.
 `_url` returns a full URL including the protocol, host, and port.

-URL helpers are useful for rendering emails that will be viewed outside outside of the browser.
+URL helpers are useful for rendering emails that will be viewed outside of the browser.

 Combined with the `link_to` helper, we can generate anchor tags and use the URL helper to do this cleanly in Ruby. `link_to` accepts the display content for the link and the path or URL to link to for the `href` attribute.